Home / Lebanese Recipes / Authentic Lebanese Garlic Sauce (Toum)

-Authentic Lebanese Garlic Sauce (Restaurant Style)
+Authentic Lebanese Garlic Sauce (Toum)

 While it does require a little knowledge and know-how, my Lebanese garlic sauce recipe uses just four simple ingredients.
 Garlic cloves, kosher salt, canola oil, and lemon juice are all you need to prepare this thick and creamy spread that goes well with Shish Tawook Chicken, Chicken Shawarma, or Kafta Kebabs.
 Grab your food processor and you’re only 15 minutes away from enjoying this addictive sauce.
 If you’re a visual person like me, I encourage you to watch this step-by-step video.
 It explains the entire process from start to finish.